abhijith/abhijith.github.io/_posts/resume.md

 Actively worked towards an unified architecture to improve engineering effectiveness:

- * Containerized legacy applications and worked with devs to ensure 12-factor conformance for existing containers.
+ * Containerized applications and worked with devs to ensure 12-factor conformance for existing containers.

  * Consolidated monitoring, alerting and metrics collection systems using Grafana and Prometheus.